madhavmehndiratta/blog/_posts/2020-05-03-openadmin-walkthrough.md

 ### User Shell

 We managed to get a low privileged shell!
-Let's now go for user.
+Let's now go for the user.
 Currently we are in <i>/opt/ona/www/</i>

 ```r
 $ pwd